GBHyland/Automate-Custom-UI/Create-Custom-UI.md

 2. Sign into CIC and navigate to the **Studio Modeler** application.
 3. Select the **Upload Project** button at the top of the page (right side).
 4. In the file I/O browser, navigate to and select the .zip file you downloaded on step one.
-5. If a prompt appears to name the project, give it a custom name then press the **Create Project** button.
-If this popup does not appear, skip this step.
+5. If a prompt appears to name the project, give it a custom name then press the **Create Project** button. _(If this popup does not appear, skip this step)_
 ```
 custom-ui-training-insurance
 ```
 6. You should be navigated to the process model application.
-Continue to the next sectioin below.
+Continue to the next section below.

 ---